XorTroll/uLaunch/README.md

   - **User password** support! (up to 15 characters)

-> Note: some classic HOME menu functionality (eShop, friends...) isn't implemented here.
-This reimplementation is mainly homebrew-orienteed, so it will lack some classic functionality.
+> Note: some classic HOME menu functionality (eShop, friends...) isn't (and probably won't be) implemented here.
+This reimplementation is mainly homebrew-orienteed, so it will lack some classic functionality which isn't specially worth it to reverse and implement.

 ## Disclaimer

-### Homebrew as applications
+### Homebrew-as-application 'flog' takeover

-uLaunch launches homebrew present (added) to main menu as an application, taking advantage of **flog**'s built-in application title, which was stubbed but not removed, thus it's content can be overriden via LayeredFS and launched.
+uLaunch launches homebrew present (added) to main menu as an application, taking advantage of the system's '**flog**' built-in application title, which was stubbed but not removed, thus it's content can be overriden via LayeredFS and launched.

-Since launching this title should be impossible, it might involve ban risk, so **use it at your own risk**. uLaunch **warns on launching titles this way**.
+Since launching this title should be impossible, it might involve ban risk. uLaunch has this option **disabled by default**, so enable and use it **use it at your own risk**.

 ## Project and subprojects